I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wiamindr_lh/nf-wiamindr_lh-iwiadrvitem-unlinkitemtree.md

 ## Remarks

 Minidrivers must call this method on the root item in the driver item tree when they want to invalidate the tree.
-This is typically done when the driver is being unloaded or when the minidriver needs to rebuild the driver item tree.</p>
+This is typically done when the driver is being unloaded or when the minidriver needs to rebuild the driver item tree.

 ## Requirements
 | &nbsp; | &nbsp; |